The Miss Kansas Organization, Inc. Board of Directors Announces Selection of New Board Members and Officers

 APPLICATION AND FULL DETAILS NOW AVAILABLE!

-The Sunflower Princess Program is a mentoring program for young ladies ages 5-12 who have an interest in learning about citizenship, leadership, volunteerism, and have a future interest in the Miss Kansas Outstanding Teen and Miss Kansas programs.
+The Sunflower Program is a mentoring program for children ages 5-12 (as of May 31, 2020) who have an interest in learning about citizenship, leadership, volunteerism, and have a future interest in the Miss Kansas Outstanding Teen and Miss Kansas programs.

 Official State Teen Pageant of the Miss Kansas Organization